Do you have a bounty of flowers in your garden? Have you ever wanted to press a flower, but weren’t sure where to start?

 We thought that daffodils would work out great, but they stuck to the press and lost a lot of color.
 So experiment, make guesses, document your ideas, and make some discoveries.

 If you’re not pressing right away, store your flowers in the fridge to keep them fresh.

-I used a very inexpensive product, the 4M Flower Press Kit (Amazon).
+I used a very inexpensive product, the 4M Flower Press Kit.
+It’s currently out of stock, and this 4M Flower Press looks equally wonderful (Amazon).
 The press comes with nifty straps that you can tighten and hold the whole thing together, and I didn’t have to spend a lot of time cutting cardboard.
 However, you could easily make your own press with the following materials: a stack of cardboard, photocopy paper, and a heavy book.

 Place one piece of cardboard down on your table.
 Cover it with a piece of photocopy paper.
 Place flowers on the paper in the way that you want them to dry.
 Add another sheet of paper on top of this, and then another piece of cardboard.

 Keep stacking: Cardboard, paper, flowers, paper.
 Repeat.
 Repeat.
 Repeat.
 Until you’re done.
 Place one last piece of cardboard on top.
 Cover the whole thing with one or more heavy bricks to smoosh it down flat.